camoto-project/gamearchivejs/README.md

         SAVE_FAILED_TEST=1 npm test
         mv error1.bin test/arc-myformat/default.bin

+    It is helpful however, to create these files first before implementing your new format, as then you only need to keep running the tests and tweaking your code until all the tests pass.

+ 4. Create a file in `test/` for any extra tests your new format needs.
+    Typically all formats will at least have tests that confirm the `identify()` function is correctly rejecting files, but you can also add additional tests here if your format needs it.
+See [test-arc-pod-tv.js](test/test-arc-pod-tv.js) for a minimal example
+    that only has tests for the `identify()` function, or [test-arc-dat-fast.js](test/test-arc-dat-fast.js) for an example with
+    a number of extra tests, in this case testing that filenames are correctly converted into code numbers, something that is unique to that file format.

+ 5. Update the `README.md` with details of your new format and supported games.

 If your file format has any sort of compression or encryption, these algorithms should go into the [gamecomp.js](https://github.com/Malvineous/gamecompjs)